 The municipalities in Denmark play an essential role in the implementation of child rights and the day-to-day contact with children and their families.
 Still, the United Nations Committee on the Rights of the Child continues to have concerns about the municipalities’ ability to ensure child rights in reality, for instance related to their capacity to detect child abuse, decide on the need for alternative care and ensure child participation.

-The pilot with the first candidate municipality will be officially launched on 2 October 2019.
+The pilot with the first recognized municipality was officially launched on 16 September 2020.

-We look forward to joining the international movement of Child-Friendly Cities.
+We are proud to join and be part of the international movement of Child-Friendly Cities.